-Note 3 Changes in accounting policies, standards and interpretations (continued)
+Note 3 Changes in accounting policies, standards and interpretations cont...

-b) As a lessee
+As a lessee

-As a lessee, the company leases assets including property and IT equipment.
+As a lessee, the company leases many assets including property, motor vehicles, office equipment and IT equipment.
 The company previously classified leases as operating or finance leases based on its assessment of whether the lease transferred significantly all of the risks and rewards incidental to the ownership of the underlying asset to the company.
 Under AASB 16, the company recognises right-of-use assets and lease liabilities for most of these leases (i.e. these leases are on balance sheet).